 The agreement between the Administrative Partner and the project partner(s) should state how the own contribution from the partners will be provided (either as in-kind, cash contribution or investments) e.g. through a signed statement from the partner(s).
 The information in the statement should be on output level.
 The staff hours provided as in-kind contribution by the commercial as well as by the non-commercial partner(s) are included at cost price for Full Projects and at an "all-inclusive" basis for Maturation Projects.
-Any equipment, machinery or construction included in the budget as own contribution should also be at cost price less any support provided through DGBP funds (section 22).
+Any equipment, machinery or construction included in the budget as own contribution should also be at cost price less any support provided through DGBP project (i.e. DMFA funds, see section 22).